 Our new blog post looks back at the events that led to this crash and analyses what lessons investors can learn from the Covid crash.
 Because as quickly as prices fell, they were also largely able to recover the losses.

-Stock markets relieved by tariff pause: what happens next?
+Stock markets react volatile to tariff pause: what happens next?

 The US government’s extensive tariff plans have been causing volatility on the stock markets since last week.
 Yesterday’s announcement of a 90-day pause for the new tariffs was met with relief by the markets – even though a further escalation between the US and China is on the horizon.
 We take a look at the current situation on the financial markets and analyse the possible consequences of an escalation in the trade conflict.